-For the benefit of married students, the college owns and maintains 1100 barrack type apartments south of the main part of campus.
-Preference for these apartments goes to veterans, but other married students may apply for this type of housing and if there are adequate facilities, will be assigned an apartment.
+For the benefit of married students, the college owns and maintains 1,100 barrack-type apartments south of the main part of the campus.
+In addition the college has already completed some permanent brick apartments (both furnished and unfurnished) in the southwest section of the campus for married students.
+These are only part of a large development planned in the near future.
+Preference for these apartments is given to veterans on a 2 to 1 ratio plan.
 Eligibility to apply for this type of housing is limited to all veterans and to non-veterans who have attained junior status (92 credits), who are carrying at least 12 credits per term for three terms out of the year.
 There are many couples who desire this type of housing, so it is a wise policy to place your name on the list as soon as possible.